ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "Sorry guy, didn't see you there!" https://www.youtube.com/watch?v=-ds4xRnI-b8

-"Now it is time to take out my Santa bag, and give you presents"/ https://youtu.be/-ds4xRnI-b8?t=190
+"Now it is time to take out my Santa bag, and give you presents" https://youtu.be/-ds4xRnI-b8?t=190

+What about *actual* Ring hardware owners, and arcade operators in need?

 Additional text relevant to this document can be found below: